roalyr/GDTLancer/DEVELOPMENT-PLAN.md

 Phase 1 is complete when:

-- [ ] Player can start new game and spawn at station
+- [x] Player can start new game and spawn at station
-- [ ] Player can view and accept contracts
+- [x] Player can view and accept contracts
-- [ ] Player can buy/sell commodities at stations
+- [x] Player can buy/sell commodities at stations
-- [ ] Player can fly between two stations
+- [x] Player can fly between two stations
-- [ ] Player can complete delivery contracts and receive rewards
+- [x] Player can complete delivery contracts and receive rewards
-- [ ] Combat encounters can trigger during flight
+- [x] Combat encounters can trigger during flight
-- [ ] Player can fight and disable enemy ships
+- [x] Player can fight and disable enemy ships
-- [ ] Narrative Actions resolve with visible outcomes
+- [x] Narrative Actions resolve with visible outcomes
-- [ ] Time system triggers upkeep costs
+- [x] Time system triggers upkeep costs
-- [ ] Ship quirks can be gained from failures
+- [ ] **Ship quirks can be gained from failures** ← Sprint 11
-- [ ] Game state can be saved and loaded
+- [x] Game state can be saved and loaded
 - [ ] No critical bugs or crashes during 15-minute play session
-- [ ] All unit tests pass
+- [ ] All unit tests pass (target: 190+)

+### Phase 1+ (World Persistence Foundation)

+After Sprint 12, additional criteria:

+- [ ] World contains persistent NPC population (~100 agents)
+- [ ] NPCs patrol/orbit anchor points when neutral
+- [ ] NPCs become hostile when attacked, return to patrol when disengaged
+- [ ] All NPC positions visible on HUD as markers
+- [ ] Full agent state serializes in save files
+- [ ] Disabled agents persist (not despawned)

 ---